We will discuss the following aspects of tracheal tubes. Please scroll down and start reading.

 Cuff

 A cuff is an inflatable region at the patient end of an endotracheal tube.
 Endotracheal tubes may or may not have a cuff.
-In the image below , endotracheal tube 1 does not have a cuff.
-The endotracheal tube 2 has a cuff that is deflated, and endotracheal tube 3 has a inflated cuff.
+In the image below, endotracheal tube 1 does not have a cuff.
+The endotracheal tube 2 has a cuff that is deflated, and the endotracheal tube 3 has an inflated cuff.

 The inflated portion forms a seal against the tracheal wall.
 This seal prevents gases from leaking past the cuff and allows positive pressure ventilation.
 The seal also prevents matter such as regurgitated gastric contents going into the trachea.

 After intubation, the cuff is inflated with air.
-As shown in the image below, this is done by attaching a syringe to the pilot balloon .
-The pilot balloon is connected to the cuff by a thin tube.
+As shown in the image below, this is done by attaching a syringe to the pilot balloon.
+A thin tube connects the pilot balloon to the cuff.
 As the syringe supplies pressurised air, the pilot balloon and cuff inflate.
 Once the cuff is inflated the syringe is removed.
-Air does not leak out as there is a one way valve at the pilot balloon.
+Air does not leak out as there is a one-way valve at the pilot balloon.
 By feeling the pilot balloon, one can estimate the amount of pressure in the cuff.
 If the cuff is leaking, e.g. due to damage by the surgeon during a thyroidectomy, the pilot balloon will collapse.

-Cuffs are designed to have either an high volume or a low volume.
+Cuffs are designed to have either a high volume or a low volume.

 As explained below, cuffs with a high volume have a low pressure and are called “High volume Low pressure” cuffs.
 Similarly, cuffs with a low volume have a high pressure and are called “Low volume High pressure” cuffs.